 Also, in the router WAN light should keep blinking.
 Make sure the WAN light is not constantly on or completely off.

-Check if ISP Down?
+Solution 3: Check if ISP is Down.

 If all LED indicators are fine as should be.
 And, still, WiFi not working on any devices.
 Then, you should check, if your ISP is down.
 Many internet service providers, turn off their Internet service for maintenance.
 So, go to the Downdetector site and search for your ISP name.
 (Downdetector.com focuses on internet providers from the USA.
 If you’re from a different country then simply search Downdetector on Google.)